International Negotiation and Conflict Resolution Program Concentration

 - Democracy building and conflict resolution

-The School of International Service also offers an on-campus master’s program, the International Peace and Conflict Resolution degree, in Washington, D.C.
+The School of International Service offers the following programs from International Relations Online: Masters in International Relations, Executive Master of International Service, Social Enterprise Master's, as well as an on-campus master’s program, the International Peace and Conflict Resolution degree, in Washington, D.C.